mjameer/Journey-to-Cloud/README.md

 In the fast-evolving landscape of technology, organizations are constantly challenged to modernize their legacy applications and embrace cloud-native architectures.
 This blog narrates the journey of transforming multiple Java applications, initially deployed in the cloud, through various stages of evolution – from Mavenization to migration to Liberty, containerization, and finally deployment in Azure Kubernetes Service (AKS).
 While reflecting on the accomplishments, the narrative also highlights key learnings and pivotal decisions made throughout the process.

-This particular GIF really summarizes how our work was for the last 6 months.
+This particular GIF summarizes how our work was for the last 6 months.
 I can call it a day and say the presentation is done because this is really what you'll be doing as well if you're planning to move into containers, and eventually into Kubernetes

 ![gromit-speedy](https://github.com/mjameer/Jorney-to-Cloud/assets/11364104/6ee59fe2-2dae-4cb9-87d3-7b017623b679)

+Following are the phases we went through during our cloud migration strategy

 ### The Mavenization Phase: